-The river systems within the Breede-Gouritz WMA are generally highly developed and regulated, both physically through various large storage dams, weirs, river abstractions and conveyance infrastructure as well as institutionally through water user associations, municipalities and irrigation boards, all of whom ultimately report to the DWS.
+The river systems within the study area are generally highly developed and regulated, both physically through various large storage dams, weirs, river abstractions and conveyance infrastructure as well as institutionally through water user associations, municipalities and irrigation boards, all of whom ultimately report to the DWS.
+Of critical importance is the future development scenarios for the City of Cape Town and the surrounding District Municipalities including future development opportunities such as the Saldanha Bay Industrial Development Zone (IDZ), agriculture and mining opportunities.

-A preliminary list of scenarios considered for evaluation was identified in the context of the prevailing water resource management and planning activities in the WMA.
-This preliminary list will be presented to the Technical Task Group / Project Steering Committee for their consideration.
+A preliminary list of scenarios considered for evaluation was identified in the context of the prevailing water resource management and planning activities in the study area.
+This preliminary list will be further refined before being presented to the Project Steering Committee for their consideration.
 A final list will then be taken further by the study team for analysis and evaluation.

-The aim of the scenario analysis is to evaluate the consequences of allocating different amounts and quality water to the environment, by evaluating the costs and benefits thereof.
-The benefits of allocating more water to the Reserve are in the form of biodiversity conservation and ecosystem services which contribute to the economy and societal wellbeing, e.g. through tourism, while the costs would take the form of increased cost of supplying water for use in economic activities (e.g. by having to build new infrastructure and adopt other technologies sooner), reducing overall value added in the economy from water using activities.
+The aim of the scenario analysis is to evaluate the consequences of allocating different volumes and quality of water to the environment, by evaluating the costs and benefits thereof.
+The benefits of allocating more water to the Reserve are in the form of biodiversity conservation and ecosystem services which contribute to the economy and societal wellbeing, e.g. through eco-tourism, while the costs would take the form of increased cost of supplying water for use in economic activities (e.g. by having to build new infrastructure and adopt other, potentially more expensive, technologies sooner), reducing overall value added in the economy from water using activities.